Gar'in

 Gar'in (גרעין, lit. kernel) is a Hebrew term used for groups of people who moved together to Ottoman Palestine, British Palestine, and since 1948, Israel.

-Background

 Since the beginning of the 20th century, groups of people (usually circles of young friends) moved to Palestine/Israel together.
 The term "gar'in" originally referred to these groups who came from all across the world.
 Immigrating in a group provided the support necessary for survival.
 Many of these groups founded their own kibbutzim.
 The phenomenon of these groups has been ongoing since before Israel was established in 1948.

-A variation of the original Gar'in groups still exist today.
-Whilst it is rare for gar'in to move to Israel together and form a community, the groups provide support for people interested in moving to Israel.
-They also provide forums for social-networking, information gathering, and encouragement.

-The pre-military program Garin Tzabar facilitates and encourages the immigration of young Jews to Israel and supports them throughout their military service by placing them on Kibbutzim around the country.